frangoteam/FUXA/README.md

 Open up a browser (better Chrome) and navigate to http://localhost:1881

-**Note** If you intend to use nodejs version 14, please remove odbc from the package.json dependencies. nodejs 14 may have compatibility issues with certain versions of odbc, which could lead to installation errors.

 ### 3° Option - Install from [NPM](https://www.npmjs.com/package/@frangoteam/fuxa)

-You need to have installed [Node](https://nodejs.org/en/about/previous-releases) Version 18.
+You need to have installed [Node.js](https://nodejs.org/en/about/previous-releases)
+- Recommended: Node.js 18 LTS

 **WARNING** In linux with nodejs Version 18 the installation could be a challenge.
 If you don't intend communicate with Siemens PLCs via S7 (node-snap7 library) you can install from [NPM @frangoteam/fuxa-min](https://www.npmjs.com/package/@frangoteam/fuxa-min)